ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--denovo-allow-unsupported`: For de-novo predictions, allow novel isoforms to be called if they contain splices that are not supported by the reference annotation even if they are also not supported by RNA-seq.
 Without this flag, novel isoforms will only be called if they have one or more splice that has RNA-seq/IsoSeq support and no reference annotation support.

+`--denovo-allow-bad-annot-or-tm`: For de-novo predictions, allow novel isoforms to be called that were flagged as BadAnnotOrTm.
+These predictions overlap instances where multiple genes transMapped to the same location with significant overlap, and so may be alignment mistakes, collapsed repeats or gene family collapse.

 `--require-pacbio-support`: If set, all isoforms in the final set must be supported by at least one IsoSeq read.
 This flag is likely to discard a ton of transcripts, so be careful.

 `--in-species-rna-support-only`: If set, all of the above intron/exon support flags will look only at RNA-seq/IsoSeq data from the species in question, and not make use of `homGeneMapping` to check support in all species.
 The output plots will always report in-species support.